uwuvvuw/Data-Preparation/README.md

 # Data-Preparation
-In this jupyter notebook covers:
+This jupyter notebook covers:
-- apply different techniques to data preprocessing in Python
+- different application techniques to data preprocessing in Python